Use color with feeling!

 The Renaissance imperative of describing depth of space by graying colors as they recede became unimportant-that was too yesterday!
 Matisse and his rebel gang of artists were describing the new era without limits, and with the explosive forces of ultramarine, cadmium yellow and vermilion.

 Color exists in itself, possessing its own beauty.

-After the advent of Modernism, the visual world has been forever changed.
+After the advent of Modernism, the visual world changed forever.
 Color compositions, known as “color stories,” may now respond to your personal viewpoint.
 Add new color stories to your art to reinvigorate your paintings!